-First and foremost the provider of the virtual world is responsible for the basic architecture of the space, as well as the market.
-The provider is also the main authority regarding issuing law-like regulation in the form the service contract each user agrees to when signing what is called the "End user license agreement" (EULA).
+First and foremost, the provider of the virtual world is responsible for the basic architecture of the space, as well as the market.
+The provider is also the main authority regarding the issuing of law-like regulation in the form of the service contract each user agrees to when signing what is called the "End user license agreement" (EULA).
 In this contract the user agrees to the terms and conditions under which he is allowed to use the service.
-Non compliance leads to contract cancellation and subsequent exclusion from the virtual world.
+Non-compliance leads to contract cancellation and subsequent exclusion from the virtual world.

 Given the liberal environment out of which most virtual worlds, and Second Life in particular, emerged, the regulation role of the provider has been exercised only when need arose.
-We are basically looking at initially un-regulated environments where the 'rules of the game' are developed when precedence happen.
+We are basically looking at initially non-regulated environments where the 'rules of the game' are developed mostly by precedence.
 Linden Lab has stated that they want to exercise their authority regarding in-world governance issues as little as possible.
-But even though Linden Lab subsequently supports the development of user driven governance architecture in the form of arbitration committees and similar institutions, it stays a private space where private rulemaking of the owner is the authority.
+But even though Linden Lab subsequently supports the development of user-driven governance architecture in the form of arbitration committees and similar institutions, it stays a private space where private rulemaking by the owner is the authority.

-One result of the libertarian approach of the providers is importance of self-regulation in the form of norms established by the users.
-And as virtual worlds are such a rather recent phenomenon, norms - which depend largely on tradition and culture - are not very developed leading to a perception of personal freedom and anarchic conditions.
-Never the less some first user groups interested in, and debating about, governance mechanisms, have gathered.
-Nevertheless for the meantime a "my home is my castle" attitude is prevailing.
-The owner of the spaces set the norms within their territory.
-To a certain degree this practice is supported by Linden Labs who hands over executive powers such as excluding and black listing users from the territory.
+One result of the libertarian approach of the providers is the importance of self-regulation in the form of norms established by the users.
+And as virtual worlds are such a rather recent phenomenon, norms - which depend largely on tradition and culture - are not very developed, leading to a perception of personal freedom and anarchic conditions.
+Nevertheless, some first user groups interested in, and debating about, governance mechanisms have gathered.
+For the meantime, a "my home is my castle" attitude is prevailing.
+The owners of the spaces set the norms within their territory.
+To a certain degree, this practice is supported by Linden Labs, who hand over executive powers such as excluding and black-listing users from their territories.

-At this point virtual world providers are commercial enterprises hence it is their primary goal to maximize the profit of their company.
+At this point, virtual world providers are commercial enterprises.
+Hence, it is their primary goal to maximize the profit of their company.
 The optimization of the economic market environment will therefore retain central importance for them.
-The regulation of economic activities, especially the selling and buying services from the provider, but in the case of SL also the exchange of services and virtual products between users, is consequently the most developed aspect of governance.
+Consequently, the regulation of economic activities, especially the selling and buying services from the provider, but in the case of SL also the exchange of services and virtual products between users, is the most developed aspect of governance.

-The market is an interesting regulatory aspect in Second Life as Linden Labs is the first provider who has chosen to implement an intellectual property regime granting property rights initially to the creator who can subsequently sell them to users.
-Other virtual worlds such as the popular World of Warcraft do not grant property rights to users and economic transactions, such as ebay auctions, of the virtual objects 'owned' by the users in-world can not be legally sold, and have thus been banned from e.g. ebay (see e.g. ZDnet news9).
-This unique practice has motivated many users to engage in creative activity and sell their virtual goods and services.
+The market is an interesting regulatory aspect of Second Life, as Linden Labs is the first provider who has chosen to implement an intellectual property regime granting property rights initially to the creator, who can subsequently sell them to users.
+Other virtual worlds, such as the popular World of Warcraft, do not grant property rights to users and economic transactions, such as eBay auctions.
+In this case, the virtual objects 'owned' by the users in-world can not be legally sold, and have thus been banned from e.g. eBay (see e.g. ZDnet news9).
+Second Life's unique practice of granting property rights to the users/content-creators has motivated many users to engage in creative activity and sell their virtual goods and services.
 (See chapter on economics for more details.)

-For the aspect of regulation it can be stated that Linden Labs pricing of the premium membership and the land is one regulative instrument to constrain the user practices and presence development.
+Linden Lab's pricing of the premium membership and the land is one regulative instrument to constrain the user practices and presence development.
 The liberal intellectual property regime allows for capitalistic free market based valuation and subsequent manipulation of practices.